THE 5 PRINCIPLES OF FREEDOM

 Far too often and far too long we have given space to the lies in our hearts.
 These lies build up like fortresses of thoughts within us.
 Our strength and intelligence alone is not enough to fight against them.
 For this, we need not only skillful partners in battle, but also the word – the truth.
 Lies must be uncovered.
 Truths must be proclaimed and fired like bullets at the walls of our prison.

-All the others of the 5 principles of freedom lay the foundations for our attitudes and insights.
 The other 4 principles of freedom lay the foundations for our attitudes and insights.
 They have a defensive nature, but this principle goes on the offensive.
 This is where the lies break and walls fall.

 The Word of God is the truth.
 Jesus says that He, Himself, is the way, the truth and the life.
 So when we speak of the Word of God, we also mean one person; Jesus.
 He is present in us, through the Holy Spirit, who lives in us and whose task is to lead us into all truth.
 So He, Himself, banishes all lies.